AMDResearch/intelliperf/README.md

 - **MI300X**

+> [!NOTE]
-> **Note**: Maestro may work on other AMD GPUs with ROCm compatibility, but has only been tested on MI300X.
+> Maestro may work on other AMD GPUs with ROCm compatibility, but has only been tested on MI300X.

 ## Usage